 - Exposure Mode = Timed: Exposure time can be controlled with the Exposure Time parameter. - Exposure Mode = Trigger Width: When you set the Timer Trigger Activation parameter to Rising/Falling Edge, the exposure time is controlled with the Timer Duration parameter.
-When you set the Timer Trigger Activation parameter to Level High/Low, the exposure time can be controlled by manipulating the external trigger signal.

 When the Trigger Mode parameter is set to On and the Trigger Source parameter is set to User OutputO, the exposure time for each frame acquisition will be determined by the Exposure Mode parameter settings as follows: